joel-janser/CPP-ENGINE/README.md

 # CPP-ENGINE
 C++-Engine is an easy-to-understand rendering engine, which is not yet finished.
-This is published by Joel for education.
+This is published by Joel for study and education.

 # Rending model